bbj-lab/fms-ehrs/README.md

     subject_id: hospitalization_id # designator for what timelines represent
     group_id: patient_id # multiple subjects can belong to a group
     ```
--   We then define global options for tokenization:
+-   We then define global options for tokenization, with descriptions as in the
+    comments:

     ```yaml
     options: